 Professor of Biology.
 It was moved to Yellow Bay in 1908.

 Since opening in 1899, students from around

-the country and all over the world have been coming to the
+the country and all over the world have come to the

 station to learn firsthand about biology.
-By 1977, year-round research was being conducted at the Morton J. Elrod Laboratory.
+By 1977, year-round research was being conducted onsite in the Morton J. Elrod Laboratory.

-With the 1981 construction of the state-of-the-art Schoonover
+In 1981, the construction of the state-of-the-art Schoonover

-Station became one of the finest freshwater research facilities
+Station vaulting it into position as one of the finest freshwater research facilities in the country.

 The Flathead Lake Biological Station itself